midonet/midonet/docs/qos.md

-2. When the simulation finishes, and it is determined that the packet must be encapsulated to be forwarded to a midolman peer host, then the QoSPolicy information will be queried via the QoSPolicyMapper and the tunnel TOS field will be set to this ports associated dscp_mark value.
+2. When the simulation finishes, and it is determined that the packet must be encapsulated to be forwarded to a midolman peer host, then the QoSPolicy information will be queried via the QoSPolicyMapper and the network TOS field of the inner packet will be set to this port associated dscp_mark value.
 The dscp value will be set on the packet by the openvswitch kernel module.
+Additionally, the agent can be configured to also set the dscp_mark on the tunnel TOS, so the same dscp mark will be written to both the outter (tunnel) IP header as well as the inner (overlay packet) IP header.
+To do so, we just need to set the `agent.datapath.set_tos_on_tunnel_header` configuration key to `true` (defaults to `false` in accordance to the specification).

 [1] https://specs.openstack.org/openstack/neutron-specs/specs/liberty/qos-api-extension.html
 [2] https://review.openstack.org/#/c/375283